 Zalando: Brand overview

-Zalando’s story began in Berlin, Germany, in 2008 when two students, David Schneider and Robert Goenitz, decided to start an online shoe store.
-Inspired by the American online retailer Zappos, they initially called the project Ifansho.
-Later on, they changed the name to “Zalando” because it sounded “hip and Italian,” according to the founders.
-In the early days, Schneider and Goenitz personally packed and shipped orders from their first apartment in Berlin.
+Zalando’s history began in Berlin in 2008, when students David Schneider and Robert Gentz started an online shoe store.
+Inspired by the American retailer Zappos, they first called the project Ifansho, then renamed it Zalando because the name sounded fashionable and Italian.
+In the beginning, the founders packed and shipped orders from their Berlin apartment.

 Meaning and History